Openlayers 3: features

 - Openlayers Geofield

-- Provide Geofield integration so a map can be used as a widget for a field.
+- Provide Geofield integration so a map can be used as an input widget for a field but also as a output formatter through an Openlayers map.

-- Provide multiple map examples and functionnalities.
-This is the place to start if you want to add custom components.
+- Provide multiple custom objects.
+This is the place to start if you want to learn how to extend Openlayers and add your own custom components.

 - Openlayers Block

-- Provide a new map option that let you render a map in a Drupal block.
+- Provide a new map option that provides a map in a Drupal block.
+Each map can have its own block.

 - Openlayers Contextual Links

-- Provide contextual links to a map so you can edit map objects very quickly.
+- Provide contextual links to a map so you can edit a map very quickly.

 - Openlayers Services

 - Provide a new map options that allows you to embed any map into a web page, Drupal or something else, via an iframe.
 This is a kind of way to use Drupal as a mapserver for any site.

 Openlayers 3: dependencies and requirements